 Other fans meanwhile developed their own theories to explain why Arthur died in spite of what the Great Dragon kept telling us.
 A favorite of mine is the Kilgharrah conspiracy here.

 Interesting read I trust you’ll agree, but I have developed my own little theory here that I would like to share with you about why Arthur and Merlin’s supposed destiny never happened.

 I think that the reason Arthur didn’t fulfill his destiny was because Merlin fucked up.

 Throughout the series Arthur and Merlin’s destiny is if you will pardon the pun not set in stone.
 Its presented as a possible future that might happen, but it could just as easily not.

 The Dragon says that there is a prophecy that states Arthur will unite the lands of Albion and bring magic back, but lets not forget he also warns Merlin that there are a number of threats that could prevent this from happening.
 Even just simple monsters like the Questing Beast that poisons Arthur are powerful enough to prevent this great destiny from happening.

 Its not a case of no matter what happens Arthur and Merlin are destined to bring about this great kingdom.
 Its more a case of if Merlin does things correctly then that future will unfold.
-If Merlin for instance didn’t bother to help Arthur when he was poisoned by the Questing Beast then he would have died, he wouldn’t have magically recovered because it is his destiny to rule Camelot.

 This is further backed up by the fact that we see many other futures change in Merlin.
 For instance Gwen being crowned Queen does not unfold the way Morgana had foreseen it, nor does Morgana’s death at Merlin’s hand.
 Ultimately yes both of those things still happen, but in a very different way.
 Thus fate is clearly not meant to be a definite thing in Merlin.